Ruth J. Simmons Center for the Study of Slavery and Justice

 This project is organized by the Center for the Study of Slavery & Justice (CSSJ) at Brown University in partnership with Williams College and Mystic Seaport Museum.
 Funded by the Mellon Foundation, the project aims to tell a different and more complete historical and contemporary understanding of the lives, contributions, and everyday experiences of Black and Indigenous people in New England.

-"Unfinished Conversations” (UC) is a new form of curatorial practice, public engagement, and programing to collect, give voice to, and provide a platform for untold histories, memories, and narratives related to the history of racialized slavery and its afterlives.
+"Unfinished Conversations” (UC) is a new form of curatorial practice, public engagement, and programming to collect, give voice to, and provide a platform for untold histories, memories, and narratives related to the history of racialized slavery and its afterlives.
 It is a collaborative project with museums and communities around the world.